Who Are The Siddhas?

 Below is an extract of Nandhiji’s own spiritual journey to explain who the Siddhas are:

-Nandhiji was fortunate to have been taken through his near death initiation to ‘wake up’ to the inner journey by his first Guru (of seven), who was a Siddha master.
+Nandhiji was fortunate to have been taken through his near death initiation to ‘wake up’ to the inner journey by his first Guru (of Eight), who was a Siddha master.
 After this experience, he began his journey into the sacred realms of the Siddhas.
 At each milestone came another Guru to guide him.
 After years of inner journeying, meeting and absorbing the Siddha wisdom, being consumed in the Siddha mantras while living in the meditative Grace of Siddhas, Nandhiji was inspired to write about the Siddhas from his experience as a Siddha Yogi.

 The term Siddha has always drawn intrigue, curiosity, interest and respect in India.
 Whatever little has been known about them, other than from their Divine poetry and literature, the mystical allure of the Siddhas has created many stories and attributes of miracles and the supernatural.
 While there are Siddhas in North India, Nandhiji’s reference in this writing is based on the South Indian Tamil Siddha traditions, which is the source of his lineage.